Sticky (musician)

-Sticky (born Richard Forbes) is a UK garage DJ and producer.
-He is best known for his 2001 hit "Booo!" featuring Ms. Dynamite, which peaked at number 12 on the UK Singles Chart and number one on the UK Dance Singles Chart, and for the tracks "Triplets" and "Things We Do" featuring Kele Le Roc (which itself samples "Triplets").
+Sticky (born Richard Forbes) is a British DJ and record producer associated with UK garage, grime and dancehall-influenced music.
+Emerging from the UK underground scene in the 1990s, he became a prominent figure in the development of UK garage during its commercial breakthrough in the early 2000s.
+He is best known for the 2001 single "Booo!" featuring Ms. Dynamite, which reached number 12 on the UK Singles Chart and number one on the UK Dance Singles Chart, and for the influential track "Triplets", as well as "Things We Do" featuring Kele Le Roc.